It’s just a bit of snow…

 How we plan ahead to minimise disruption

-How we respond to extreme weather
+How we respond to adverse and extreme weather